ElmehdiBennix/ElmehdiBennix/README.md

 - 👋 Hi, I’m Mehdi
-- 👀 I’m interested in
+- 👀 I’m curently studying at 1337
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning 42 cursus
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me bennixmehdi@gmail.com

 <!---
 ElmehdiBennix/ElmehdiBennix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.